apportable/tally/README.md

 -----

-Either `cd` to the directory you want to count and use the `tally` command or specify the directory to count using `tally /path/to/directory`.
+Either `cd` to the directory you want to count and use the `tally` command or specify the files and directories to count using `tally [PATH]...`.

-Tally will count files inside sub-directories of the specified root directory but will ignore any path starting with a dot character (e.g. `.git`).
+Tally will count files inside sub-directories but will ignore any path starting with a dot character (e.g. `.git`).

 [License](http://en.wikipedia.org/wiki/ISC_license "ISC license")
 ---------